 Frog hailed him, “Hello there, young Mouse!
 Where are you off to?”

 “I am off on an adventure, Old Frog,” said Mouse.

 “Adventure?
 Why I could take you on one!
 Do you see those lilies and lotus at the middle of the pond?
 It’s an island.
 I could take you there,” offered Old Frog.

-Mouse was excited.
+The mouse was excited.
 He asked, “How, Sir?
 I am not a good swimmer and I can’t jump that far.”

 Old Frog smirked, “I will take you.
 I will bind your leg to mine with a reed.
-This way we can be together and I will not let you drown, little one.”
+This way we can be together and I will not let you drown little one.”

-Mouse happily accepted the offer, bit off a reed and tied his leg to that of Old Frog.
+Mouse happily accepted the offer, bit off a reed, and tied his leg to that of Old Frog.

 The two waded in.
 As they went deeper into the water, Frog dove down.
 Mouse screamed and struggled but finally drowned.
 This was Frog’s design all along.
 He surfaced to take a breath.

 Right then a kite swooped down on Mouse, floating on the surface of the water.
 The frog was still tied to Mouse by the reed, so he too couldn’t escape.
 One must always remember, “He who digs a pit for others, falls in himself.”

 Moral: Digging a pit for others would make you fall in it